Materials-Consortia/OPTIMADE/optimade.rst

 -----------------------------------------

 In addition to the requirements on the format of a Property Definition in the previous section, it MUST also adhere to the OPTIONAL and REQUIRED keys described in this subsection.
-The format described in this subsection form a subset of the `JSON Schema Validation Draft 2020-12 <https://json-schema.org/draft/2020-12/json-schema-validation.html>`__ and `JSON Schema Core Draft 2020-12 <https://json-schema.org/draft/2020-12/json-schema-core.html>`__ standards.
+The format described in this subsection forms a subset of the `JSON Schema Validation Draft 2020-12 <https://json-schema.org/draft/2020-12/json-schema-validation.html>`__ and `JSON Schema Core Draft 2020-12 <https://json-schema.org/draft/2020-12/json-schema-core.html>`__ standards.

 **REQUIRED keys**